With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • electrocoagulation of vessels and surfaces;

-In parallel with the surgical intervention, the victim is transfused with blood and saline solutions.
-The main tasks of intensive care are to prevent the development of multiple organ failure (stress in the body) and disseminated intravascular coagulation syndrome (blood clotting disorders).
+In parallel with the surgical intervention, the victim is given a transfusion of blood and saline solutions.
+The main objectives of intensive care are to prevent the development of multiple organ failure (body stress) and DIC (blood clotting disorder).

 Video